SchoolOfCode/bc15-w8-project-back-end-teamtogether/README.md

-# Back-end for Team Together APP
+# Back-end for TestTogether application

 ## 💼 The brief